The first time I studied effectively was for a Year 12 Biology exam I wanted to get an A in.

 Focus and concentration

-Everyone struggles to focus and concentrate sometimes.
-Showing students techniques such as using a timer and working for a short set time (like half an hour) can help students get started – usually the hardest part!
+Your students probably feel the same sometimes.
+But showing students techniques such as using a timer and working for a short set time (like fifteen minutes or half an hour) can help students develop the skills to get started.

-Ignoring distractions can be difficult when a phone is within easy reach, facebook messenger is on in the background, and snapchat is pinging away.
-Show students that spending focused time concentrating on schoolwork can free up time to do REAL-LIFE fun stuff.
+But by teaching students to study and how to avoid procrastination, you can show them that spending focused time concentrating on schoolwork can free up time to do REAL-LIFE fun stuff.
 (Instead of messaging their friends and wishing they could get out of the house!).

 Studying for tests and exams